malevitzch/froglang/README.md

 # todo
 - Greater or equal, less or equal operators

+- Change the ValueHolder interface to support Allocas

+- Add mutable variables

 - Add code coverage tests

 - Do something about the function keyword because it's a bit too long